VietnamOfficial Name: Socialist Republic of Vietnam

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Vietnam, you will encounter road conditions that differ significantly from those in the United States.
-The information below concerning Vietnam is provided for general reference only as conditions will vary depending on location and particular circumstances.
-Traffic in Vietnam is chaotic.
-Traffic accidents occur frequently.
+TRAFFIC SAFETY AND ROAD CONDITIONS: While in Vietnam, you may encounter road conditions that differ significantly from those in the United States.
+Traffic accident injuries are the leading cause of death, severe injury, and emergency evacuation of foreigners in Vietnam.
+Traffic accidents, including those involving a pedestrian and a motorized vehicle, are the single greatest health and safety risk you will face in Vietnam.
+Traffic in Vietnam is chaotic, and traffic accidents occur frequently.
 The most common victims are motorbike riders and pedestrians.
 At least 30 people die each day from transportation-related injuries and many more are injured, often with traumatic head injuries.
-Traffic accident injuries are the leading cause of death, severe injury, and emergency evacuation of foreigners in Vietnam.
-Traffic accidents, including those involving a pedestrian and a motorized vehicle, are the single greatest health and safety risk you will face in Vietnam.
+The information below concerning Vietnam is provided for general reference only, as conditions will vary depending on location and particular circumstances.

 Traffic moves on the right, although drivers frequently cross to the left to pass or turn, and motorcycles and bicycles often travel (illegally) against the flow of traffic.
 Streets in major cities are choked with motorcycles, cars, buses, trucks, bicycles, pedestrians, and cyclos (pedicabs).
 Outside the cities, livestock compete with vehicles for road space.
-Sudden stops by motorcycles and bicycles make driving particularly hazardous.
+Sudden stops and merges by vehicles, motorcycles, and bicycles make driving particularly hazardous.
 Nationwide, drivers do not follow basic traffic principles, vehicles do not yield right of way, and there is little adherence to traffic laws or enforcement by traffic police.
-The number of traffic lights in Hanoi and Ho Chi Minh City is increasing, but red lights are often not obeyed.
+The number of traffic lights in Hanoi and Ho Chi Minh City is increasing, but the existing traffic signals are often not obeyed.
 Most Vietnamese ride motorcycles; often an entire family rides on one motorcycle.
 The urban speed limit ranges from 30 to 40 km/h (or 19-25 miles/h).
 The rural speed limit ranges from 40 to 60 km/h (or 25 – 37 miles/h).
 Both speed limits are routinely ignored.

-A law mandating the use of motorcycle helmets on all roads went into effect on December 15, 2007, and is strictly enforced.
-We strongly urge you to wear a helmet when you ride a motorcycle or a bicycle.
+A law mandating the use of motorcycle helmets on all roads is strictly enforced, at least for adult riders.
+We strongly urge you to wear a U.S. DOT standard helmet when you ride a motorcycle or a bicycle.
 Vietnamese vehicles often are not equipped with working seatbelts; however, when a seatbelt is available, you should always use it, including in taxis.
 Child car seats are rarely available in Vietnam.

 Penalties for driving under the influence of alcohol or causing an accident resulting in injury or death can include fines, confiscation of driving permits, and imprisonment.
 U.S. citizens involved in traffic accidents have been barred from leaving Vietnam until they have paid compensation (often determined arbitrarily) for property damage or injuries.